top of page

 CO-TWS Members

-Professionals: $250 early bird —-$300 late
+Professional Members: $250 early bird -- $300 late

-Student Member: $100 early bird—- $150 late
+Student Members: $100 early bird -- $150 late

-Professional Non-member*: $265 early bird—-$315 late
+Professional Non-member*: $265 early bird -- $315 late

-Student Non-member*: $115 early bird—- $165 late
+Student Non-member*: $115 early bird -- $165 late

 *Non Members – This price comes with an annual membership, so if you need to renew you can do that by buying a non-member registration